emqx/cloud-docs/en_US/rule_engine/rule_engine_offline_msg_saving.md

    ![redis](./_assets/offonline_redis_query_result.png)

-3. Use [MQTT X](https://mqttx.app/) to consume offline data In MQTT X, subscribe to topic temp_hum/emqx to get offline data.
+3. Use [MQTTX](https://mqttx.app/) to consume offline data In MQTTX, subscribe to topic temp_hum/emqx to get offline data.

    ::: tip
    The QoS of the subscription topic must be greater than 0, otherwise the message will be received repeatedly.